 Where can I get First Aid treatment on campus?

-Where work locations contain hazards with an element of risk or injury, whether low, medium or high risk, Cork Institute of Technology provides suitable first aid equipment and trained First-Responders.
+Where work locations contain hazards with an element of risk or injury, whether low, medium or high risk, Munster Technological University provides suitable first aid equipment and trained First-Responders.

 All work locations have a suitably stocked and accessible First Aid Kit to meet the needs of the staff and students.
 Make sure you are aware of the First Aid facilities on site and how to contact a First Aider in the event of an emergency.